 Atomistic materialism

-Principle of isonomy
+The principle of isonomy

 Cosmology

-Since the Earth is in the center of the world, then all directions from the center are equal, and it has no reason to move in any direction (Anaximander held the same opinion about the reason for the immobility of the Earth).
+Since the Earth is in the center of the world, all directions from the center are equal, and it has no reason to move in any direction (Anaximander held the same opinion about the reason for the immobility of the Earth).
 But there is also evidence that, according to Democritus, the Earth initially moved in space, and only subsequently stopped.

 Ethics